dd32/td-gh-ex/readme.txt

  Images used in Screenshot are licensed under Creative Commons Zero License:

- * Pexels.com - https://www.pexels.com/photo/silver-imac-near-white-ceramic-kettle-205316/ - CC0 1.0 License
+ * Photo by Benjamin Voros on Unsplash - https://unsplash.com/photos/phIFdC6lA4E - CC0 1.0 License

  Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License version 2, see file license.txt.